top of page

 Youth Workforce Development Initiative

-Greater Springfield Habitat for Humanity (GSHFH) connects the next generation of builders with real-world work experience.
-By working in partnership with youth-based organizations and workforce development agencies, GSHFH is able to provide local students with job experience.
+Greater Springfield Habitat for Humanity (GSHFH) connects the next generation through real-world work experience.
+By working in partnership with youth-based organizations and workforce development agencies, GSHFH is able to provide local students with job experience, whether it be on a build site or in the office learning marketing.

 To sponsor the Youth Workforce Development Initiative, click on the link and fill out the form.